 Meditating for 45 minutes with constant interruptions and distractions may not be as beneficial as meditating for 15 minutes without any distractions.

-This way you can meet your own unique needs and maximize the time you do have to meditate.
+Through exploring these, you will become better equipped to understand your own unique needs and to maximize the time that you do have to meditate, regardless of your personal schedule.

 How many times per day should you meditate?

-I generally meditate about 15 minutes per meditation session and meditate 2x per day.
+I generally meditate for about 15 minutes per meditation session, twice per day.

-What’s nice about meditating is that whatever time you spend during the day is cumulative.
+What’s nice about meditating is that whatever time you spend practicing this technique during the day is cumulative.

-Meditating for 20 minutes 3x per day is equal to someone meditating just once, but for an hour in that extended session.
+Meditating for 20 minutes 3x per day is equal to someone meditating just once but for a whole, consecutive 60 minutes.

 This means you can fit meditation into the breaks you have in your schedule pretty easily.

-If you get two 15 minute breaks at work during the day and an hour lunch break, then you could meditate for 10 minutes during those break periods and wind up with 30 minutes of meditation time without any other changes to your routine.
+If you get two 15-minute breaks at work during the day and an hour lunch break, you could meditate for 10 minutes during each of those break periods and wind up with 30 minutes of meditation time without any other changes to your routine.

 #2.
 You Shouldn’t Feel Pressured

-This means if you are a very structured person who depends on routines, having a 15 minute meditation session which works with your current schedule can be a good thing.
+If you are a very structured person who depends on routines, having a 15-minute meditation session that works with your current schedule can be a good thing.
+Some of us need that structure.

-If you’re a creative person who has an unstructured schedule, then a 30 minute meditation session today and a 10 minute session tomorrow might be equally beneficial.
+On the other hand, if you’re a creative person who has an unstructured schedule, a 30-minute meditation session today and a 10-minute session tomorrow might be equally beneficial.

 Sometimes just meditating for four minutes, as long as they are an undisturbed four minutes, can be just what your mind and body needs.